Article: Introducing myself and my label – Angela Wozniak Jewellery

-It all started in Bali
+It all started in Bali.

-One time on a trip to Bali, in early 2018 I decided to try out a metal-smithing class to experience making jewellery by hand.
-Let's just say I was absolutely hooked!
-Working with my hands felt amazing and I loved the fact I could express myself creatively and not have to touch a computer.
+One time on a soul searching trip to Bali, in early 2018, I decided to try out a metal-smithing class to experience making jewellery by hand in the beautiful jewellery district village of Ubud.

-Each visit I was in the Jewellery studio slowly learning lots of metalsmithing techniques from Harris (my mentor, a Javanese living in Bali) and I started accumulating quite a bit of my own handmade jewellery pieces.
+Each visit I was in the Jewellery studio I would learn more and more different metal-smithing techniques from the local balinese artisans.
+Soon I started accumulating quite a bit of my own handmade jewellery pieces.

 Taking professional jewellery classes

 The course cost a small fortune but came with a professional jewellery making bench and all the tools I needed to start a home studio.
 I was soooo excited I could now practice at home.
-My studio is in my bedroom to this day!

-I also took a second course - Technical Drawing for Jewellery Design so that I could learn how to sketch out my designs professionally.
+I also took a second course - technical drawing for jewellery design so that I could learn how to sketch out my designs professionally.

-My little jewellery bench in my bedroom.
+My first little jewellery bench in my bedroom, 2018.

 Learning to be fearless

 That was around the time I started to take an interest in meditation and visualisation as a way to try to battle my fears.

-Finding legitimate and ethical suppliers for gemstones
+Finding ethical gemstones suppliers

-Lots of love and light,
+Lots of love and light and gratitude,